Block decomposition via the geometric Satake equivalence: Smith-Treumann theory and consequences

 where $(\mathrm{Gr})_{\mathrm{red}}$ is the reduced ind-scheme associated with $\mathrm{Gr}$.
 Moreover, each orbit $X_\lambda$ is a smooth $\mathbb{F}$-scheme of finite type and

 is a projective $\mathbb{F}$-scheme, where $\mu\leq \lambda$ means as usual that $\lambda-\mu$ is a sum of positive coroots.

-For any $X$ which is a locally closed finite union of $L^+G$-orbits, one can show that the $L^+G$-action on $X$ factors through a quotient group of finite type $J$ (cf. \cite[Lemma 3.2]{ciappara2021hecke}); this quotient may and will be chosen so that the kernel of the map $L^+G\to J$ is contained in $\mathrm{ker}(L^+G\to G)$.
+For any $X$ which is a locally closed finite union of $L^+G$-orbits, one can show that the $L^+G$-action on $X$ factors through a quotient group of finite type $J$; this quotient may and will be chosen so that the kernel of the map $L^+G\to J$ is contained in $\mathrm{ker}(L^+G\to G)$.
+More concretely, one can take $J$ to be the group representing the functor $R\mapsto G(R[z]/z^n)$, for a large enough integer $n$.
 We can then consider the $J$-equivariant derived category of constructible \'etale $\mathbf{k}$-sheaves $D^b_{J}(X,\mathbf{k})$, which does not depend on our choice of $J$ (see \cite[§3.3]{ciappara2021hecke}).
 We are now allowed to define the category $D^b_{L^+G}(\mathrm{Gr},\mathbf{k})$ as the direct limit of the categories $D^b_{J}(X,\mathbf{k})$, indexed by finite and closed unions of orbits $X$ which are ordered by inclusion and where the transition maps are given by direct images.
 This category admits a canonical perverse $t$-structure, and we denote by $\mathrm{Perv}_{L^+G}(\mathrm{Gr},\mathbf{k})$ its heart.

 For $\lambda\in\mathbb{X}^\vee_+$, let $i^\lambda:X_\lambda\hookrightarrow\mathrm{Gr}$ denote the inclusion and define

 The complex $\Delta^{\mathrm{sph}}_\lambda$, resp. $\nabla^{\mathrm{sph}}_\lambda$, is called the standard perverse sheaf, resp the costandard perverse sheaf attached to $\lambda$.
 By construction, there is a canonical map $\Delta^{\mathrm{sph}}_\lambda\to\nabla^{\mathrm{sph}}_\lambda$, and we define the intersection cohomology complex $\mathrm{IC}_\lambda^{\mathrm{sph}}$ associated with $\lambda$ as the image of this map.
 Intersection cohomology complexes cover (up to isomorphism) all of the simple objects of the category $\mathrm{Perv}_{L^+G}(\mathrm{Gr},\mathbf{k})$ when $\lambda$ runs through $\mathbb{X}^\vee_+$. \begin{prop}[Proposition 12.4, \cite{baumann:hal-01491529}] The category $\mathrm{Perv}_{L^+G}(\mathrm{Gr},\mathbf{k})$ is a highest weight category, with weight poset $\mathbb{X}^\vee_+$, standard objects $\{\Delta^{\mathrm{sph}}_\lambda,~\lambda\in \mathbb{X}^\vee_+\}$ and costandard objects $\{\nabla^{\mathrm{sph}}_\lambda,~\lambda\in \mathbb{X}^\vee_+\}$. \end{prop}